rocketmo/feh-damage-calc/README.md

 [KageroChart](https://kagerochart.com) and [Winsomniak](https://www.reddit.com/user/winsomniak/) have assumed stewardship
 of [rocketmo](https://github.com/rocketmo/)'s
 popular damage calculator.
-The calculator will be hosted on [KageroChart](https://kagerochart.com) indefinitely will be gradually integrated with the rest of the website.
+The calculator will be hosted on [KageroChart](https://kagerochart.com) indefinitely and will be gradually integrated with the rest of the website.
 This will free rocketmo to work on other projects while keeping the calculator operational.